Tuesday Orienteering is back...... again

 All sessions will be registered with British Orienteering, but will not be shown in fixture lists.

-Please bring your own midge repellent, tick remover, sticking plasters and anything else that you might occasionally borrow from others.
+Please bring your own "comfort kit" - midge repellent, tick remover, sticking plasters and anything else that you might occasionally borrow from others.
 First aid will be provided only in extreme circumstances.
+We are now in the realms of NIGHT ORIENTEERING, so bring your fully charged headtorch.

 Out of respect for your clubmates, you must tell me if you become ill or test positive for Covid-19 within a few days of attending a club session, or if you are told you had been in contact with an infected person and could have passed the virus on at a club session.